Healthy People, Healthy Planet

 Having a concentration of some of the world’s best researchers under one roof gives us some great advantages to be catalysts in HP2.
 Also, our researchers bring expertise from different levels of analysis.
 From neurons to nations, we have faculty and graduate students who are actively involved in using communication as an agent of positive social change.

 Our research extends beyond our state and region to the farthest places on this planet.
 I am very proud of the work our faculty undertake in Africa.
-Here they use design thinking and neuroscience to develop interventions for Type 2 diabetes and learning disabilities from the trauma of war.
+A recent grant uses human-centered design to develop a mobile app that will help Kenyan adolescents manage type 1 diabetes.
+Another project uses brain-powered games to help children with cognitive disabilities in sub-Saharan Africa.

-The land grant mission is to engage actively in translational work, which involves bringing winning ideas quickly from the lab to our communities.
+The land grant mission is to engage actively in translational work, which involves taking winning ideas quickly from the lab to our communities.
 With more concerted and collaborative efforts among our faculty and with the help of our extension arm of the university, which touches every county in the state, we have the potential to realize our aspirations to be agents of change.
-The stories presented in our September newsletter are only a thin sample of the depth and breadth of work in health and environmental communication in our college.
-Nevertheless, HP2 is and will remain a bulwark of translational research in our college.
+The stories presented in our September newsletter are only a thin sample of the work in health and environmental communication in our college.
+Given the breadth of projects in this area, HP2 is and will remain a bulwark of translational research in our college.